IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/features.md

 ```

 1. vectorbt PRO supports parsing of directories, path expressions, and HDF keys
-2. Automatically discover and import all keys in an HDF file
+2. Automatically discovers and imports all keys in an HDF file

 [=100% "Key 3/3"]{: .candystripe}